Following my conversation with Elder Ricardo Welch, the senior pastor of Prayer Tower

 One trend that has challenged the strength of the black community is our best and brightest minds leaving for college and not coming back.
 However, Welch sees it differently.

 “I’m seeing more who took that route but are now returning.
-I don’t know if it is the downtown scene that’s drawing them back, which is different than when we were coming up.
+I don’t know if it is the downtown scene that’s drawing them (referring to Millenials) back, which is different than when we were coming up.
 My daughter went to Boca Raton after attending college.
 She stayed about a year or two and then said she was ready to come home.
-My niece went to Europe for three years and then she returned.”
+My niece went to Europe for three years, and then she returned.”

 Is St. Petersburg Winning Over the Millennial?

 There’s an unspoken belief in St. Petersburg.
 If black children, especially black boys, don’t get out after graduation, the city has a way of swallowing them up.
-The commissioner doesn’t see a divide between those who leave and get a college degree and those who stay behind and pursue other options.
+The commissioner doesn’t see a divide between those who leave to pursue a college degree versus people remaining to pursue other options.

 On Teaching Our Children Our History

 When it comes to history, I ask if he believes we are doing a good job.
-Commissioner Welch isn’t convinced because our generation and the ones before us haven’t done a good job of preserving our history.
+Commissioner Welch isn’t convinced because our generation and the ones before us haven’t done an excellent job of preserving our history.

 “USF did a project called the Olive B. McLin Community History Project, and we have Courageous Twelve conversations.
 I asked my kids about both, but how would they know?”

 He makes a valid point.
 Although there are projects here and there, they aren’t well-publicized.
-“We don’t have a good way of preserving or teaching our own history.
-As older people are dying they are taking that history with them.”
+“We don’t have a good way of preserving or teaching our history.
+As older people are dying, they are taking that history with them.”

-When it comes to the political aspect, an important voting block is missing because young people don’t understand our past.
+A critical voting block is missing because young people don’t understand our past when it comes to the political aspect.
 They don’t know black people built the infrastructure or the importance of the early communities like the Gas Plant area.

 Some have no point of reference when the area is being discussed today.